Esri/distance-direction-addin-dotnet/README.md

 5. Enter a **Time**
 6. Enter a **Rate**
 7. Press *Enter* key and the graphic will be drawn on the map
+8. Optional - Select the Save As button to export the Circle features to a file geodatabase, shapefile, or KML

 ### Create Ellipses Interactively
 1. Choose the **Ellipse** tab on the *Distance and Direction* Tool